Virtual GSSE Information

 - Residents are expected to show consideration for others at all times and to avoid excessive noise.

 - It is the responsibility of each resident to personally maintain the assigned room.
 The room must be cleaned before checking out of the room.
-Bathrooms will be cleaned once a week by the housekeeper.
+Bathrooms will be cleaned once a week by UT housing staff.
 Students are required to furnish their own towels and bed linens.

 - Items which are flammable (fuel, etc.) may not be stored in resident’s rooms.
 Items which require an open flame to operate (such as lighted candles, incense, Bunsen burners, or alcohol burners) or which produce heat (such as hot plates or popcorn poppers) are not allowed in resident’s rooms.